 Hamburger Helper

 • Always store your leftover cheeseburger macaroni in an airtight container in the fridge; it will ensure that the food lasts 3-4 days.

 • This recipe can last up to three months in the freezer!
-Once it’s cooled down to room temperature, store any leftovers in a freezer-safe airtight container.
+Once it has cooled to room temperature, store any leftovers in a freezer-safe, airtight container.
 To reheat and eat it, allow it to thaw overnight in the refrigerator and follow the directions above.

+Hamburger Helper